I’m a PhD Economist with a product mindset. I have 8 years of experience helping organizations use data analysis to make informed decisions.

 This is my personal website, all views expressed here are my own and do not represent my current or former employers.

-Ekaterina Jardim, Mark C. Long, Robert Plotnick, Emma van Inwegen, Jacob Vigdor, and Hilary Wething.
+Ekaterina Jardim, Mark C. Long, Robert Plotnick, Emma van Inwegen, Jacob Vigdor, Hilary Wething.
 Minimum-Wage Increases and Low-Wage Employment: Evidence from Seattle.
 American Economic Journal: Economic Policy, vol. 14, no. 2 (2022)

 Ekaterina Jardim, Emma van Inwegen.
 Payroll, Revenue, and Labor Demand Effects of the Minimum Wage.
 W.E.
 Upjohn Institute for Employment Research, Working Paper 19-298 (2019)